RolnickLab/geospatial-tools/CONTRIBUTING.md

 new concrete classes or create new abstract classes and their implementations for completely new behavior or needs.

+Avoid multiple levels of inheritance; the approach should be _AbstractClass -> [ConcreteClass1, ConcreteClass2, ...]_ and not
+_AbstractClass -> ChildClass -> GrandChildClass -> ..._

-Secondly, a dependency-injection approach is to be preferred, as well as a composition approach when creating new modules or extending existing ones.
+Next, a dependency-injection approach is to be preferred, as well as a composition approach when creating new modules or extending existing ones.

 Functional approaches are also acceptable when appropriate, but classes should still